ysyk2021/the-power-of-imagination-unleashing-creative-potential-and-driving-change/src/chapter-5-3.md

-Chapter 8: Overcoming Common Challenges with Using Imagination for Problem-Solving
+Overcoming Common Challenges with Using Imagination for Problem-Solving
 ==================================================================================

 In this chapter, we will explore common challenges that individuals may encounter when using imagination for problem-solving and provide strategies to overcome them.
 While imagination is a powerful tool, it is essential to address these challenges to fully unleash its potential in driving effective solutions.